 A closer look at how the left brain and right brain differ and how they work together.

-About.com's Guide to Homework Help, Grace Fleming, has created a fun quiz to help you determine your "brain type" and improve your study habits and academic skills.
+About.com's Guide to Homework Help, Grace Fleming, has created a fun quiz to help you determine your "brain type" with the goal of improving your study habits and academic skills.
 Take the right brain-left brain quiz to learn more.
-She also offers some great study advice for left-brained students and right-brained students.
+She also offers some great study advice for students who are supposedly left-brained and right-brained.